 AFRL F-16 X-DTTs Delivered to Aviano AFB, Italy, Upgraded With MetaVR Visuals

-The Air Force Research Laboratory, Warfighter Readiness Research Division, (AFRL) updated their F-16 Experimental Deployable Tactics Trainer (X-DTT) simulators in 2010 to use MetaVR visuals and Immersive Display Solutions portable domes.
+The Air Force Research Laboratory, Warfighter Readiness Research Division, (AFRL) updated their F-16 Experimental Deployable Tactics Trainer (X-DTT) simulators in 2010 to use MetaVR visuals and portable immersive domes.
 The F-16 X-DTTs are deployable, medium fidelity, in-theater training systems for keeping the warfighter proficient between missions.

 For this update, the AFRL lab purchased 26 MetaVR™ Virtual Reality Scene Generator™ (VRSG™) licenses to replace its existing SDS International AAcuity PC-IG systems for the simulators.
 The MetaVR software runs on the existing image generator hardware with no changes required.